AndreBaltazar8/ablac/docs/reliability-roadmap.md

 - The complete Abla compiler graph lowers directly to LLVM.
 - A native Abla compiler recompiles itself and emits byte-identical LLVM.
-- `make self-rebuild` performs an uncached post-seed rebuild without compiling project C or C++ and uses the result to build a child program.
+- `make self-rebuild` performs an uncached rebuild using only the Abla compiler implementation and uses the result to build a child program.
 - The final compiler contains no project-C host/platform bridge symbols.
-- A clean build from an empty directory still uses the C++/C bootstrap seed.
+- A clean build starts from the checksum-pinned Abla release binary.
 LLVM and Clang/LLD remain external toolchain dependencies.
 - AOT, persistent ORC `run`, transactional REPL generations, watched `serve`, graceful HTTP reload, raw Linux facilities, watchdog limits, and stackable compile-time subparsers have bounded regression gates.